Jesse Cornplanter

-Jesse J. Cornplanter (September 16, 1889 – March 18, 1957) was an actor, artist, author, craftsman, Seneca Faithkeeper and decorated veteran of World War I. The last male descendant of Cornplanter, an important 18th-century Haudenosaunee leader and war chief, his Seneca name was Hayonhwonhish (He Strokes the Rushes).
-He illustrated several books about Seneca and Iroquois life.
-Jesse Cornplanter wrote and illustrated Legends of the Longhouse (1938), which records many Iroquois traditional stories.
+Jesse J. Cornplanter (September 16, 1889 – March 18, 1957) was an actor, artist, author, craftsman, Seneca Faithkeeper, and decorated veteran of World War I. The last male descendant of Cornplanter, an important 18th-century Haudenosaunee leader and war chief, his Seneca name was Hayonhwonhish (He Strokes the Rushes).
+He illustrated several books about Seneca and Haudenosaunee life.
+Jesse Cornplanter wrote and illustrated Legends of the Longhouse (1938), which records many Haudenosaunee traditional stories.
 Cornplanter was also the first Native American to play a lead in a feature film titled Hiawatha, which was released in 1913 and a year before the notable Western The Squaw Man.

 Personal

 Jesse Cornplanter was born in 1889 to Seneca parents Nancy Jack and Edward Cornplanter on the Cattaraugus Reservation in New York.
 His mother was of the Snipe Clan of the Tonawanda and the matrilineal traditions of the tribe passed the Snipe Clan designation to the children.
 He had six sisters and three brothers, but because of childhood diseases, only two of his sisters survived, Carrie and Anna, until 1918 when Carrie perished.
 He was the last male direct descendant of Cornplanter, a renowned Seneca war chief during and after the American Revolutionary War.

 Although his formal education never progressed past the third grade, his knowledge of Seneca customs, songs and rituals made him a popular resource on Seneca information, sought both from within and also outside the tribe.

 During World War I, Cornplanter enlisted in the U.S. Army in 1917 and served in Europe until honorably discharged in 1919.
 He was wounded during the war and received the Purple Heart.
 While he was serving in the war, his father died.
 This was followed by the deaths of most of his remaining family in the 1918 flu pandemic, including his mother Nancy, sister Carrie, and nieces and nephews.
 Only his sister Anna and two orphaned children of Carrie survived.
 Cornplanter helped support and rear the surviving children upon his return from Europe.

 After the war, Cornplanter held many respected positions within his tribe.
 These included the ceremonial chief of the Long House and the chief of New Town, a traditional village.
 He sang for the Great Feather Dancer and was head singer for many ceremonies.

 Cornplanter was married to Elsina Billy (Seneca name Yoweh'sonh) of the Beaver Clan of the Tonawanda.

 Because Jesse Cornplanter left no heirs, his death in 1957 marked the official expiration of a treaty granting Cornplanter's heirs a perpetual Pennsylvania land grant, called the Cornplanter Tract, of about 1500 acres along the Allegheny River.
 Much of this land was submerged by the Allegheny Reservoir after completion of the Kinzua Dam in 1965.
 The US Army Corps of Engineers acquired the land and built the dam for flood control, hydropower and recreation.
 This was in addition to 10,000 acres along the Allegheny River the COE took by right of eminent domain from the Seneca Nation.